-Environment Management Division (EMD), established in 1989, is the corporate unit certified with ISO 9001 Standard.
+Environment Management Division (EMD), established on 23rd June 1988, is the corporate unit certified with ISO 9001:2015 Standard.
 The unit plays a pivotal role in consolidation of the efforts of the plants, mines and units towards environment protection and resource optimization through its multifarious activities involving

 In addition to these, EMD with constant co-operation from plants, mines and units, is paving its way for propagation of EMS linked to ISO 14001 for various shops and units, including warehouses.

 Within the ambit of notified environmental standards and rules pertaining to eco-friendly management of various wastes, generated inside the plant premises and at the townships, SAIL plants and mines operate its processes in tandem with Nature.